Playing Xbox Live over Google WiFi While Driving

 We rigged up the HDTV screen to the back of the passenger seat using one of those flat wall mount kits, which was then zip-tied to the headrest.
 That was a surprisingly easy way to get a secure fit for the screen.

-Everything was powered by two inverters, although as you'll see in the video, we could have powered the HDTV screen and the Xbox 360 off of the same 400-watt interver.
+Everything was powered by two power inverters.
+As you'll see if you watch the video, we could have powered the HDTV screen and the Xbox 360 off of the same 400-watt power interver.
 The laptop we used for the Internet connection ran off of battery power, although we could have easily powered it from an intverter as well.
 If you had none of the parts, the whole thing, including laptop, Xbox 360, Xbox 360 camera, HDTV and intverters would likely cost around $4000 to setup.
 If you already have a laptop, Xbox 360, etc, you could re-create our setup for the cost of a screen and mounting plate.

 Spouse acceptance factor on this project is likely very low, but the wow factor may be worth the grief.